kbrainard1/fingerlakesfinest/README.md

 - Add to placed.html (probably cut and paste from available)
 - Optional: move horse-specific files from available to placed and update paths.
 Only needed as a long-term housekeeping thing, does not affect how the site displays.

-Top TODOs:

-- Investigate FB api to automate getting the text & photos
-- Convert script to use the GH API instead of a local checkout
-- Convert script to js in the repo
+TODO:
-- Add a small frontend for the script
+- Add a frontend to the script
+- Store a compiled applet in an admin branch
-- Add tooling for marking a listing as placed
+- Automate marking a listing as placed
-- Backfill older data